surchs/bids-specification/src/appendices/phenotype.md

 The following guidelines are all **RECOMMENDED** when preparing tabular phenotypic data like the participants file, sessions file, demographics file, or phenotypic and assessment data.
 The language below uses REQUIRED, MUST, and others to imply these are the requirements for these **RECOMMENDED** guidelines.

-### 1. Aggregation
+### 1. Aggregation of data across sessions

-Tabular phenotypic data files are prepared as one pair of data dictionary JavaScript Object Notation (JSON) file and data tab-separated value (TSV) file.
+Phenotypic data MUST be prepared as one pair of a tabular file in tab-separated value (TSV) format and a corresponding data dictionary in  JavaScript Object Notation (JSON) format.
 Aggregation refers to the contents of the TSV file, collecting all participant data into one TSV per tabular phenotypic file.

 ### 2. Phenotypic and assessment data